Facial structures for various notions of positivity and applications to the theory of entanglement: Faces for decomposable maps and partial transposes

 The facial structures for the cone $\mathbb V_1(M_2\otimes M_2)$ is now clear.
 One may take the dual faces from the above list except for unexposed cases.
 All possible nontrivial intersection pairs may be listed by the following table.
 When a given space is spanned by product vectors, we use \lq SP\rq\ on the list.
 On the other hand, \lq CE\rq\ means that the space is completely entangled.

+We have two cases for the type ${\text{\rm II}}^\prime$.
+Suppose that the pair of spaces are spanned by

+respectively.
+If $x\nparallel z$ and $y\nparallel w$ then we see that $x\otimes y$ and $z\otimes w$ are only product vectors in the span of them.
+Therefore, the corresponding face is the convex hull of two extreme rays.
+If we normalize them and consider the convex set of all separable states, then the resulting face is a one dimensional simplex.
+For faces of separable states which are simplices in higher dimensional cases, see \cite{alfsen} and \cite{ha-kye-sep-face}.
+If $x\parallel z$ and $y\parallel w$ then the resulting face is not a simplex.

 It is not so easy in general to determine if a given pair of subspaces gives rise to a face of the cone $\mathbb D$ or not.
-This question has a close relation with the notion of optimality of entanglement witnesses, as we will see later.
-We close this section to characterize faces $\sigma(D,E)$ which is exposed by the cone $\mathbb V_1$.
+This question has a close relation with the notion of optimality of entanglement witnesses, as we will see in Theorem \ref{main-}.
+We close this section to characterize faces $\sigma(D,E)$ which are exposed by elements of the cone $\mathbb V_1$.
 Let

 be given with product vectors $z_i=\xi_i\otimes \eta_i\in\mathbb C^m\ot\mathbb C^n$ for $i=1,2,\dots\iota$.
 Then for $V\in M_{m\times n}$ we see that the following relations

 hold.
 First, suppose that $\sigma(D,E)$ is exposed by $A\in\mathbb V_1$, and so